Scrummy Lane

 Step 10: Now here’s my second ‘secret ingredient’!
 Open the oven, take off the foil and quickly pour another 1/4 cup of milk all over the scrolls.
 Put the scrolls back in the oven (uncovered now) and turn up the oven to 190C/375F.
 Bake for 15 to 20 minutes (from that moment – don’t forget the oven will take a few minutes to reach temperature) or until the rolls are light to mid golden brown.

-Step 12: I like to let my scrolls cool slightly for a few minutes while I make the icing.
+Step 12: I like to let the rolls cool slightly for a few minutes while I make the icing.
 This way when I pour the icing over it runs all over the warm rolls, but it doesn’t completely soak in.
 You can still see it, which I think looks nice.
 The final thing I usually do is sprinkle over a bit of orange zest and/or some walnuts, but this is optional.

 How to make the icing